The Little Book of Food Waste

 The Five Types of Eaters

-We don’t all eat the same things, so why would we waste the same things?
 There is no “one” reason that people waste food; rather, different habits and behaviors impact how much food we waste.
-The “What Type of Eater Are You?” quiz will use your responses to place you in a category listed below.
-Take the quiz and click to learn more about your “type.”
+The “What Type of Eater Are You?” categories reflect these differences.

 After The Quiz